-The Verdict: The 2016 Infiniti QX50 offers great value in a luxury SUV, with pleasant driving dynamics to boot, but buyers looking for the latest styles will want to shop other stores.
+The 2016 Infiniti QX50 offers great value in a luxury SUV, with pleasant driving dynamics to boot, but buyers looking for the latest styles will want to shop other stores.

-Versus the Competition: It’s not as big inside as its competitors, but it offers one of the most powerful engines in its class as standard equipment.
-It doesn’t nickel-and-dime you for the most basic options, and it feels luxurious inside.
+It's not as big inside as its competitors, but it offers one of the most powerful engines in its class as standard equipment.
+It doesn't nickel-and-dime you for the most basic options, and it feels luxurious inside.
 The extra length added for 2016 makes the backseat tolerable, but cargo capacity and fuel economy still come up short.

 The Infiniti QX50 is a compact SUV built off the company’s entry-level rear-wheel-drive sedan, the Q50.
 It started life as the old EX35, then became the EX37 as its engine grew.
 Eventually, it ended up as the QX50 in Infiniti’s new nomenclature, in which every SUV is a “QX” followed by a number not related to its engine size.